-- Rafting Paddles and Oars - Next to your raft, this is the most important piece of gear you'll need.
-There are a number of factors to consider when choosing your oars, like length and material.
+- Rafting Paddles and Oars - Next to your raft, your oars are the most important piece of rafting gear you'll need.
+There are a number of factors to consider when choosing your rafting oars, like length and material.

-- Rafting Helmet - A helmet is a must for trips on whitewater.
+- Rafting Helmet - A helmet is a must when whitewater rafting.
 This is your head we're talking about, so buy the best one you can afford.
 This is no place to cut corners on the budget!

 - Rafting Clothing - Dressing for rafting can be tricky, as you will be in a variety of climates, seasons, and water temps.
 As a general safety rule always dress for immersion and prepare for the worst case scenario.